hdShang/arxiv-daily/docs/cs-CV/2025-10-10/papers/251009203v1-cattle-clip-a-multimodal-framework-for-cattle-behaviour-recognition.md

 ---
 layout: default
-title: Cattle-CLIP: A Multimodal Framework for Cattle Behaviour Recognition
+title: "Cattle-CLIP: A Multimodal Framework for Cattle Behaviour Recognition"
 ---

 # Cattle-CLIP: A Multimodal Framework for Cattle Behaviour Recognition